ggorlen/resources/README.md

 - <a href="http://meetupresources.herokuapp.com/index.html">Interview algorithms and tips</a>
 - <a href="http://kelukelu.me/interview/questions.html">Assorted interview tips</a>
 - <a href="https://github.com/WomenWhoCode/Algorithms-InterviewPrep/wiki">Women Who Code Interview Prep</a>
-- Gayle McDowell:
-  - <a href="https://www.youtube.com/watch?v=rEJzOhC5ZtQ">talk at Canadian University Software Engineering Conference</a>
-  - <a href="https://www.youtube.com/watch?v=1fqxMuPmGak">Ask Me Anything video (see the top comment with all the links to the individual questions)</a>

 ## Stack Overflow